hanshhh/Django-compsci-server/README.md

 # Django-compsci-server

-##A django server that allows user to post their insights about technologies and effectively fetch uptodate information across multiple areas of focus.
+## A django server that allows user to post their insights about technologies and effectively fetch uptodate information across multiple areas of focus.

+## Responsive Design with User Friendly Layout.

-##Background animation generated with SCSS preprocessor (Still in progress).
+## Background animation generated with SCSS preprocessor (Still in progress).

 virtual environment setup: Run the following: